Krzysiek45/Krzysiek45/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 Charcters remover
 - 🌱 I’m currently learning ...
-HTML,CSS,JavaScript
-- 👯 I’m looking to collaborate on ...
+HTML, CSS, JavaScript
-- 🤔 I’m looking for help with
+- 🤔 I’m looking for help with ...
+JavaScript and PHP
 - 💬 Ask me about ...
 Anything
-- 📫 How to reach me: ...
+- 📫 How to reach me: ... my email: krzysieklagowski4@gmail.com
-- 😄 Pronouns: ...
 - ⚡ Fun fact: Im intrested in photography and gaming -->